Your guide to the best national parks in the USA!

 Number of Visitors(2021): 243,042 Thousand

 This aquatic park stretches to the Canadian border in northern Minnesota.
 It also shares a border with the provinces of Ontario and Manitoba.
-With 218,005 acres, Voyageurs National Park is one of the least visited national parks in the United States, yet it is a place where land, water, and mountains collide.
+Voyageurs National Park is one of the least visited national parks in the United States, yet it is a place where land, water, and mountains collide.

 It was named after the predominantly French Canadian frontiersmen known as voyageurs who engaged in commerce in the late 18th and 19th centuries.
 A vast network of lakes almost surrounds it, with North Woods in the middle.

-Voyageurs was established to protect the region’s freshwater lakes, streams, and natural surroundings.
+Voyageurs were established to protect the region’s freshwater lakes, streams, and natural surroundings.
 One of the best things about Voyageurs National Park is that it’s close to fifteen additional lakes, the Rainy River, and International Falls, a picturesque town in northeastern Minnesota.
 You can explore much more after that!

 The park attracts tourists from all over the world, many of whom come for hiking, kayaking, and bird watching.
 The most popular activity in this area is canoeing, and there are numerous options to go on a canoe or kayak tour in different parts of the park.